In Conversation | Lucy Russell x Clementine Myers

 This aside, I am fascinated by the psyche and stories of others.
 I devour biographies and ‘in-conversation’ with podcasts and there are various minds I would enjoy being privy to for different reasons.

 I would especially like to know how Brancusi and Rodin could sculpt animate beauty from material; the brush and pencil stroke of Degas, Matisse, Picasso.
-The eye of Henri- Cartier Bresson and the ear of Chopin.
-I would like to swim around in the consciousness of Carl Jung, Freud, Milton Erickson, Dave Elman, David Spiegel and David Attenborough; to experience the knowledge and insight of Gabor Mate, Oliver Sacks, Resma Menakem, Virginia Satir…
+The eye of Henri- Cartier Bresson and the ear of Debussy.
+I would like to swim around in the consciousness of Carl Jung, Freud, Milton Erickson, Susan Sontag, and David Attenborough; to experience the knowledge and insight of Gabor Mate, Oliver Sacks, Resma Menakem, Virginia Satir…

 I wonder what would it be to have the perspective of Carlo Rovelli and Plato.
 To feel the command of the written word through Primo Levi, Kathleen Raine and Emerson.
 The voice of Nina Simone.
 The brilliance of Maria Popova, Elizabeth Day, Jess Mills, and Jessica Chastain - I love these women.
 For me they strong, articulate and courageous change-makers living purposeful lives with honesty and joy - without denying its inevitable complexities.